Yujin-Chen/Yujin-Chen.github.io/essays/MySoftwareEngineerInterest.md

 ## Skills I wish to develop in the future

 I wish to develop the skill that I can quickly have some sort of structure of the code after read the instruction or listen to client's needs.
 I know this will the take lots time because this is depend own your experience.
+So it is a long process to gain this skill and I will not give.
+Life is learning, there is always something new available for you to learn.

 I also want to develop the skill, able to cooperate with different type software to develop software.
 I believe AI like Github Copilot and Chatgpt would efficiently improve my code and save time.
 In ICS 314 (currently taking) will help me develop the skills I need.
 After this course, I would also take advance software engineer course at UH Manoa and find a software engineer internship to gain work experience.